-These meters are also supported by our revolutionary EKM Push system.
+These meters are also supported by our revolutionary EKM Push3 system.
 This is our cloud-based, plug-and-play, meter data solution.
 We are really excited about this new system, and recommend it for most remote reading applications that use our Omnimeter models.
-EKM Push users can also take advantage of Encompass.io, which is our free online dashboard and meter management suite.
+Push3 users can also take advantage of Encompass.io, which is our free online dashboard and meter management suite.

 The EKM Widget offers another option for quickly seeing your meter data online for EKM Push users.
 It is also easy to save and share your Widget setting once you have it setup how you want.
 Here is an example: